Cartan Actions of Higher Rank Abelian Groups and their Classification: Basic properties of Lyapunov central manifolds

 By definition, any $1/n$-dense orbit will be contained in $Y_{n}$, so $Y_{n}$ is dense by assumption.
 It is also open by construction.
 Therefore, $\bigcap_{n=1}^\infty Y_n$ is residual, and therefore nonempty by the Baire Category Theorem.
 It is easy to see that any element of this intersection has a dense orbit. \end{proof}

-\begin{corollary} Let $\R^k \curvearrowright X$ be a totally Cartan action.
-If there does not exist a dense $H$-orbit, then there exists $\ve >0$ such that every $\ve$-dense, $\R^k$-periodic point is $H$-periodic.
-Furthermore, the set of $H$-periodic orbits are dense.
+\begin{corollary} Let $\R^k \curvearrowright X$ be a cone transitive, totally Cartan action.
+If there does not exist a dense $H$-orbit, then there exists $\ve >0$ such that every point whose $\R^k$-orbit is $\ve$-dense and periodic is $H$-periodic.
+Furthermore, the set of $H$-periodic points are dense.

 \end{corollary}